Title IX Frequently Asked Questions

 There are several people at Delta College trained to address complaints of gender discrimination.
 Delta College’s Title IX Coordinator, Loyce Brown, oversees all compliance with all Title IX related matters, including the handling of complaints.

-Detailed information about how and where to file a complaint of sex discrimination, sexual harassment or sexual assault can be found at www.delta.edu/TitleIX.
+Detailed information on where to file a complaint of sex discrimination, sexual harassment or sexual assault can be found at www.delta.edu/TitleIX.
+For more information on our Title IX complaint process, including appeals, click here.

 If an incident of sexual violence occurs off campus, can the university investigate?